SnapMsg-Inc/g1.gateway.api/README.md

 ## REST specification

-All methods require an `Authorization: Bearer {JWT}` header to authenticate with [firebase](https://firebase.google.com/docs/auth/web/start).
+All methods require an `Authorization: Bearer <JWT>` header to authenticate with [firebase](https://firebase.google.com/docs/auth/web/start).

 This idtoken contains the user info embedded.